 6.2.1 All protocols involving the use of animals must undergo peer review for scientific or educational merit prior to undergoing ethics review and approval through the ACC.
 The protocol approval process is described in SOP AD03 (Research or Teaching Protocols Involving Animals).

 6.2.2 All non-funded and non-externally peer-reviewed research projects involving animals must undergo prior review for scientific merit as per SOP AD04 (Assessment of Research Protocols in the Absence of Peer Reviews).
-This includes pilot research, collaborative research involving two or more institutions and contract or grant research.
+This includes pilot research, collaborative research involving two or more institutions, and contract or grant research.

-6.2.3 The ACC itself does not conduct formal scientific or educational merit review for non-funded, non-externally reviewed projects.
+6.2.3 The ACC itself does not conduct formal scientific or educational merit reviews for non-funded, non-externally reviewed projects.
 This is done by the Vice President, Research and Innovation at the request of the principal investigator or Chair of the ACC.
 Once a research proposal has received positive external reviews, the applicant will be invited by the Vice President, Research and Innovation to submit an AUPP to the ACC.

 6.2.4 Protocols which are grant-funded and undergo scientific merit review as part of the peer review process established by the granting/funding agency are not required to undergo additional scientific merit review.